 They don’t sell goats but can put you in touch with the right people if these little guys steal your heart and you want to add to your family.
 Just make sure you are across the rules for goat ownership for your area and know about responsible goat care – we’ve written about it here.

 Did you know that there are also farm animals at Lone Pine Koala Sanctuary?
 Better than just that – you’ll also see sheep dogs in action!
 This iconic Brisbane destination in beautiful Fig Tree Pocket is a rite of passage for any young nature lovers.
 Read our review here.

 Find out how to get discounted entry every day to Lone Pine – click here.

 Brisbane Northside Produce

 For something a little bit different, why not take the kids to Brisbane Northside Produce.
-Whilst their core business is selling produce and stock, they have a huge range of ‘farm-yard’ friends for your little one to watch and pat.
+Whilst their core business is selling produce and stock, they have a huge range of farmyard friends for your little one to watch and pat.
 Their animal stock varies but it is common to see chickens, mice, guinea pigs, pigs, goats, ducks, lambs and a huge range of parrots and other birds – some are hand raised and very tame!
-You can find out more here.

-Similar to Brisbane Northside, this Redlands entry have many small (and some large!) animals including poultry, lambs, piglets, sheep and others!
-You’re able to pat, watch and interact with the little cuties and then pic yourself up some produce and stock while you’re at it.
+Similar to Brisbane Northside, this Redlands entry has many small (and some large!) animals including poultry, lambs, piglets, sheep and others.
+You’re able to pat, watch and interact with the little cuties and then pick yourself up some produce and stock while you’re at it.
 Find out more here!